hb9hkn/ha-addon-udp-logger/README.md

 The syslog add-on creates its own container and uses socat to listen for incoming messages.
 The messages are not processed - they are directly written to a file on /share/syslog/ in the file syslog.log.

+There is no configuration for this add-on.
+It starts listening on port udp/514 when the add-on starts, generates the log file if it doesn't exist and cleans up the old log files if they exist.
+Everything is done automatically -- nothing needs to be configured other than creating the automation listed below.

 ### ⚠️ **Warning**
 > **This add-on does not monitor nor manage your availalbe disk space.
 > Syslog messages can be very chatty.
 Make sure you restart the plugin daily